How to Choose the Right Frame for Your Wall Color

 Simple black and white frames are endlessly versatile.
 They work with all interior styles, wall colors, and art colors.
 It’s like magic.
 That said, depending on the look you’re after, you might have a preference.

 For example, we love pairing a sleek white frame and white mat with a bright white wall.
-It makes the art the true focus of the interior, the frames adding sophisticated dimension and subtle texture.
+It makes the art the true focus of the interior, while the frames add sophisticated dimension and subtle texture.
 A similar effect can be achieved with black frames on dark walls.
 For this look, you can opt for a white mat, dark mat, or one of our favorite modern looks: no mat at all.
 Some designers warn to stay away from black frames on navy walls.
 We respectfully disagree.
-Black and navy is tres chic, and instantly gives your walls just the right amount of edge.
+Black and navy can be tres chic, and instantly gives your walls just the right amount of edge.

 Our most popular white and black frames are Irvine Slim and Mercer Slim respectively, but we have lots of other black and white frame options.